scope.yml

 value: .*

 # The http category includes HTTP request and response events.
-It currently
+The name,

-# properties are regular expressions applied to the corresponding event
+# field, and value properties are regular expressions applied to the

-# properties.
+# corresponding event properties.
 Events will be generated when all match.

 #